1. About alendronic acid

 - Eat food for strong bones – include some foods high in calcium and vitamin D.

-- Get vitamin D from sunlight - spend some time in the sun.
+- Get vitamin D from sunlight – spend some time in the sun (wearing adequate sun protection).

-- Quit smoking - smoking harms your bones.
+- Stop smoking – smoking harms your bones.

 - Exercise more – walking and low-impact aerobics are good for your bones.
 So are strength-training exercises where you use your own body weight.